More information about the spring athletics will be forthcoming.

 Club sports will also be suspended from competition during the fall semester.
 No announcement has been made about winter and spring sports at this time.

-Winter and spring sport decisions
+Spring sport decisions

 Discussions are ongoing among the Centennial Conference schools about what the spring semester potentially could entail.
 At this time, we do not have an exact date on when an announcement about the spring semester will be made.
-Ensuring the student-athletes have a safe and healthy environment to practice, and possibly compete, is Conference’s number one priority.
+Ensuring the student-athletes have a safe and healthy environment to practice, and possibly compete, is the Conference’s number one priority.

 As potential plans are being crafted, all CDC, state, local, NCAA, and individual campus policies and protocols are being taken into consideration.
 We anticipate that the NCAA will be issuing updated COVID-19 guidance soon.
 This will also help inform our decision-making.
 Regardless of what the spring ultimately looks like, please know that our coaches will continue to work hard to support and care for each member of their teams, as well as keep them creatively engaged.